Brutal Lyrics

 God, it's brutal out here

-And I hate the way I'm perceived
+And I hate the way I'm percieved

 I only have two real friends

-And lately, I'm a nervous wreck
+And lately I'm a nervous wreck

 'Cause I love people I don't like